ChicagoHAI/hypothesis-generation/README.md

 The datasets used in our paper is at [HypoGeniC-datasets](https://github.com/ChicagoHAI/HypoGeniC-datasets)

+For replicating the results in the paper, you can follow the steps below:
 ### 1. [Optional] Start Redis server

 The default port used by HypoGeniC is 6832.
 If you want to use a different port, please specify the port number in the `--port` argument.